nens/lizard-client/README.md

 # Lizard client

 Angular/leaflet/d3 app that visualizes (geo-)information for the water sector.
-It is the front-end in the lizard-nxt ecosystem, with the closed source lizard-nxt django app as an API to the hydra-core db.
-For more than demo purposes Lizard client depends on the closed source [Lizard-nxt]( https://github.com/nens/lizard-nxt), a django site that provides an api for hydra-core
+It is the front-end in the lizard-nxt ecosystem, with the closed source [Lizard-nxt]( https://github.com/nens/lizard-nxt) django app as an API to the hydra-core db.

 [Demo](https://demo.lizard.net)